vlecomte/hungarian-spoonfed/README.md

 ## Setup
 If you want to make your own version of this deck, follow these steps.
 - Download and import the 3 decks into your Anki collection so that your media folder contains the audio files.
 - Run the 3 Python scripts in [decks/](decks/) to pre-process the decks.
+Make sure to enable HTML in fields so that the bolding works correctly.
 - Run [sort.py](sort.py).
 This will produce [out.txt](out.txt).
 - Import [out.txt](out.txt) into Anki.
 There are 4 fields, in this order: Hungarian (raw), Hungarian (with word to learn bolded), audio, and English.